inf0rmatix/design_grid/README.md

 ## 📚 Additional information

 All classes and exposed properties are well documented.
-If you find the documentation to be lacking, please create an issue :)
+If you find the documentation to be lacking, please [create an issue](https://github.com/inf0rmatix/design_grid/issues/new/choose) 😊
-// TODO add link to create issue, maybe give some guidance on issue formatting

 ### Implementing a custom design grid approach